multimodalforensics/webguard/README.md

 ## Repository Structure
-The reposirty includes different moduels introduced in the corresponding submitted paper.
+The repository includes different modules introduced in the corresponding paper.
 You can find details of each module in the following.

 ### Collector
 The collector module includes both `server` and `client` codes of the data collection process.
 Details of the collector module can be found in a dedicated [README](collector/README.md) file included in the directory.